sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 Sourcegraph saves our Product Managers and Analytics/Business Operations teammates 20-60 minutes a few times a week, and provides definitive answers to a surprising range of questions.

 In this post, we'll be using a feature called [Search Notebooks](https://about.sourcegraph.com/blog/release/3.36/), which debuted in our [3.36 release](https://about.sourcegraph.com/blog/release/3.36/).
 Notebooks enable Sourcegraph users to document and share Sourcegraph searches and in this post, we'll use them to share the precise searches our team members used.
-Hit <code>Run all blocks</code> to perform the search and see the results.
+Hit <code class="language-text">Run all blocks</code> to perform the search and see the results.

 ## Product Managers